Skip to content

 Install features

 After completing the installation of the Hive SDK, you need to install the SDK features you will use.
-The SDK provides various features such as authentication, payment, push notifications, promotions, and matchmaking, and it is recommended to use authentication and payment features as mandatory and the remaining features as optional.
+The SDK provides various features such as authentication, payment, push notifications, promotions, and matchmaking.
+It is recommended to use authentication and payment features as mandatory and the remaining features as optional.

 Note

-Installing the authentication feature means choosing the desired identity providers (IdP) such as Google Login, Apple Login, etc. Even if not all IdPs are installed, guest login is supported by default.
-Developers who are using the Hive SDK for the first time can quickly experience the Hive SDK by using only the guest login.
+Installing the authentication feature means choosing the desired identity providers (IdP) such as Google Login, Apple Login, etc. Even if not all IdPs are installed, Guest Login is supported by default.
+Developers who are using the Hive SDK for the first time can quickly experience the Hive SDK by using only Guest Login.

 2. Environment setup